Teacher Certification Programs

 The following describes undergraduate programs for students who are pursuing a bachelor’s degree concurrently with teacher certification:

-• Undergraduate students interested in teaching pre-kindergarten through sixth grades will declare a major in Equity and Education (EC-6 Core Subjects with Science of Teaching Reading and English as a Second Language Supplemental Certification) These students should refer to the section of this catalog for the EED Teacher Certification Concentration.
+• Undergraduate students interested in teaching pre-kindergarten through sixth grades will declare a major in Equity and Education (EC-6 Core Subjects with Science of Teaching Reading and English as a Second Language Supplemental Certification).
+These students should refer to the section of this catalog for the EED Teacher Certification Concentration.
 Please contact Academic Advising for assistance in planning your degree semesters and goals.

-• Undergraduate students interested in teaching in fourth through eighth grades will declare a major in Interdisciplinary Studies (IDS) with teacher certification in Language Arts/Reading/Social Studies with Science of Teaching Reading or Mathematics/Science.
-These students should refer to the section of this catalog for the Bachelor of Arts in Interdisciplinary Studies (grades 4–8 concentrations).
+• Undergraduate students interested in teaching in fourth through eighth grades will declare a major in Equity and Education (EED) with teacher certification in Language Arts/Reading/Social Studies with Science of Teaching Reading and English as a Second Language Supplemental Certification or Mathematics/Science and English as a Second Language Supplemental Certification .
+These students should refer to the section of this catalog for the Bachelor of Arts in Equity and Education (Middle Level 4–8 concentrations).
 Please contact Academic Advising for assistance in planning your degree semesters and goals.

 • Undergraduate students interested in teaching bilingual pre-kindergarten through sixth grades will declare a major in Equity and Education (EC-6 Core Subjects with Science of Teaching Reading and Bilingual Supplemental Certification).
 These students should refer to the section of this catalog for the EED Teacher Certification Concentration.
 Please contact Academic Advising for assistance in planning your degree semesters and goals.

-• Undergraduate students interested in teaching seventh through twelfth grades will declare a major in the academic area in which they plan to teach.
-These students will refer to the “Secondary Certification Programs” section of this catalog for information about specialized core curriculum and professional education coursework for which they will enroll concurrently with degree requirements.
-Students seeking secondary certification are advised to stay in close contact with a Certification Specialist in the Academic Advising Center.
-Students can also add ESL or Bilingual Supplemental to their base certification.
-Please consult with the Certification Specialist in the Academic Advising Center to learn more about supplemental certifications.
+• Undergraduate students interested in teaching seventh through twelfth grades will declare a major (English Language Arts Reading, History, Social Studies, or Speech) in the academic area in which they plan to teach.
+Undergraduates wanting to teach mathematics and life, physical or computer science will enroll in the UTeachSA program, a collaboration between the College of Science and College of Education and Human Development.
+Regardless of the pathway to becoming a secondary certified teacher, all those seeking grades 7-12 certification students should refer to the “Minor in Secondary Education” and “Secondary Certification Programs” sections of this catalog for information about specialized core curriculum and professional education coursework for which they will enroll concurrently with degree requirements.
+Students seeking secondary certification are advised to stay in close contact with a Certification Specialist in Education Advising and their Academic Advisor in COLFA or COS Advising Centers.
+Students can also add English as a Second Language (ESL) or Bilingual Education (BL) Supplemental Certifications to their base certification with additional content courses in those areas.
+Please consult with a Certification Specialist in the Education Advising Center to learn more about supplemental certifications.

 • Students interested in teaching physical education in pre-kindergarten through twelfth grades will declare a major in Kinesiology with a concentration in Physical Education.
 These students should refer to the “Bachelor of Science Degree in Kinesiology” section of this catalog for degree and certification requirements.
 Please contact Academic Advising for assistance in planning your degree semesters and goals.